mariomuja/sql2xml2csv/readme.txt

 - call into the assembly from a stored procedure that creates CSV from any SQL statement
 - run any other XSL transformation on SQL Server

-Some example for the generation of CSV from any SQL Server SELECT statement:
+Some examples for the generation of CSV from any SQL Server SELECT statement:
 ---------------------------------
 declare  @input  nvarchar(max)